The Scoville Heat Scale

 Scoville Heat Scale

-Originally, the Scoville Heat Unit was determined through a process that involved dissolving 1 grain of powdered pepper in 100 milliliters of ethanol.
+Originally, the Scoville Heat Units were determined through a process that involved dissolving 1 gram of powdered pepper in 100 milliliters of ethanol.
 The ethanol extracts the capsaicin, which is then diluted with sweetened water.
 The solution is tested by a panel of human tasters who assess the heat level by detecting the point at which the pepper’s spiciness is no longer noticeable.
 The degree of dilution required to reach this threshold indicates the pepper’s heat level in Scoville units.
 For example, if a pepper’s solution needs to be diluted 50,000 times for the heat to be barely perceptible, it is rated at 50,000 Scoville units.

-While breeders are continuously working to create even hotter pepper varieties, there is a theoretical upper limit to the Scoville scale, which is the heat of pure capsaicin—16 million SHU.
+While breeders are continuously working to create even hotter pepper varieties, there is a theoretical upper limit to the Scoville Heat scale, which is the heat of pure capsaicin—16 million SHU.
 The practice of rating pepper heat goes back centuries.
 In fact, the Nahuatl language of the Aztecs had six distinct words to describe the various levels of spiciness in peppers.